Policy 29 – Smoke-Free Campus

 1. Introduction

-Extensive research shows that tobacco use and smoking are harmful to the health of the user and to others through exposure to second-hand and side stream smoke.
-In recognition of that harm, there are laws, in particular, the Smoke Free Ontario Act (SFOA), and Ontario’s Cannabis Act, 2017 which impose restrictions on the use, sale and promotion of smoking products.
+Extensive research shows that tobacco use and smoking are harmful to the health of the user and to others through exposure to second-hand and sidestream smoke.
+In recognition of that harm, there are laws, in particular, the Smoke Free Ontario Act (SFOA) and Ontario’s Cannabis Act, 2017 (Cannabis Act), which impose restrictions on the use, sale, distribution and promotion of smoking products.

 2. Scope

-This policy applies to all University employees, students and visitors on University Property or in University owned or operated vehicles.
+This policy applies to all University students, employees and visitors on University Property or in University owned and/or operated vehicles, and to any person in any vehicle while on University Property.

 3. Definitions